 JIT-compiling a Python function

 In this tutorial, we walk through how to rewrite a Python function operating on lists to a function that we can JIT-compile using ParPy.
-The code is available at examples/jit-compilation.py
+The code is available at examples/jit-compilation.py in the ParPy repository, and can be run using python examples/jit-compilation.py.

 Matrix-vector multiplication